jeremybytes/vslive2023-sandiego/M02-hol-async-and-parallel-programming/Labs/Lab02/Lab02-Instructions.md

 **Visual Studio 2022:** Open the "Mazes.sln" solution.
 **Visual Studio Code:** Open the "Starter" folder in VS Code.

-This is a console application that produces mazes.
+This is a web application that produces mazes.
 There are a number of algorithms that generate mazes with different speeds and biases (a bias could be a tendency to include diagonal paths, longer/shorter paths, or twistier/straighter paths).

 The "MazeWeb" project contains a web application that creates and shows the mazes.